AlexsLemonade/.github/profile/README.md

 # Training Workshops

-We offer [`training workshops`](http://ccdatalab.org/training) to teach researchers the data science skills they need to examine their own data.
+We offer [`training workshops`](http://ccdatalab.org/training) to teach pediatric cancer researchers the data science skills they need to examine their own data.
 Participants are introduced to the R programming language, reproducible research practices, and to cutting-edge technologies used in single-cell and bulk RNA-sequencing data analysis.

 * [View our current training modules.](https://github.com/AlexsLemonade/training-modules)